South Africa

 Day 6: Eswatini & Kwazulu Natal

-Today you will leave Kruger and embark on a long coach journey to the historic battlefields in Kwa Zulu Natal – a journey that takes us through the small but scenically beautiful country of Eswatini.
+Today we leave Kruger and embark on a long coach journey to the historic battlefields in Kwa Zulu Natal – a journey that takes us through the small but scenically beautiful country of Eswatini.
 As the road climbs past the interestingly named Piggs Peak we descend through lush green fields and rolling hills interspersed with small farms and drive through the country’s small capital Mbabane, passing the parliament house and Royal Palace en route.

-You will cross back into South Africa in the afternoon entering Kwazulu Natal.
+We cross back into South Africa in the afternoon entering Kwazulu Natal.
 This area is more remote and less populated, and as a result the accommodation here is more modest than what you will experience in other towns and cities on this tour.
 It is the history of this area that will truly enhance your visit to South Africa.

 Day 7: Isandlwana & Rorke's Drift

-After breakfast you'll visit the battlefields of the Zulu Wars, Isandlwana and Rorke’s Drift – one a crushing British defeat sending shock waves throughout the Empire, the other a valiant stand of just 140 against 4,000 Zulus.
+After breakfast we visit the battlefields of the Zulu Wars, Isandlwana and Rorke’s Drift – one a crushing British defeat sending shock waves throughout the Empire, the other a valiant stand of just 140 against 4,000 Zulus.
 Brilliantly dramatised in the films Zulu Dawn and Zulu, these two battles, just a day apart, became a defining moment for the British Empire.

 In 1879 at Isandlwana, a depleted force of 1,300 were surprised and outmanoeuvred by a 20,000-strong Zulu army armed with cowhide shields and spears.
 Only a handful survived.

 The next day just 9 miles away, about 140 British soldiers, some wounded, held off 4,000 Zulus for over ten hours at Rorke’s Drift, an action earning eleven Victoria Crosses, the largest number ever awarded in a single engagement.
 Isandlwana particularly, remains a haunting and lonely place, with mass graves marked by simple white stones.
-Your specialist Zulu guide will really make those desperate encounters come alive.
+Our specialist Zulu guide will really make those desperate encounters come alive.

 Day 8: Knysna

-After breakfast you'll return to Johannesburg airport, flying to George in the Western Cape and at the heart of the gorgeous Garden Route, before the short drive to the Jewel of the Garden Route, Knysna.
+After breakfast we'll return to Johannesburg airport, flying to George in the Western Cape and at the heart of the gorgeous Garden Route, before the short drive to the Jewel of the Garden Route, Knysna.

 Day 9: Featherbed Nature Reserve